iamvalenciia/iamvalenciia/README.md

-# Juan Pablo Valencia — Software Developer & Data Analyst
+# Software Developer & Data Analyst

 I'm a software developer and data analyst based in Esmeraldas, Ecuador, with experience in backend systems, data automation, and full-stack development.
 I focus on building scalable solutions that reduce manual work, improve data quality, and deliver real-world impact.
 Currently pursuing a Bachelor's degree in Software Development at BYU–Idaho and certified as a Mid-Level Vue.js Developer.